bryanbraun/tiffany.blog/now.md

 ## Work

-I was working as a junior frontend developer at [ICF](www.icf.com) and am currently looking for my next role.
+I was working as a junior frontend developer at [ICF](www.icf.com) and am currently interviewing for new frontend or fullstack JavaScript roles.
+Interested in chatting?
+Check out my [resume](https://resume.tiffanyrwhite.com/), [portfolio](https://www.tiffanyrwhite.com/) which is being refactored, my [GitHub](https://github.com/twhite96) or [LinkedIn](https://linkedin.com/in/tiffanyrwhite).
+Or, you can <a href="mailto:tiffany@tiffanyrwhite.com">come say hi</a>!

 ## Fun Programming Side Projects